AceDataCloud/PixverseAPI/docs/pixverse_tasks_api_integration_guide.md

 **Request Headers** include:

-- `accept`: Specifies that the response result should be in JSON format, set to `application/json`.
+- `accept`: Specifies that the response should be in JSON format, set to `application/json`.
 - `authorization`: The key to call the API, which can be selected directly after application.

 **Request Body** includes: